upa/mscp/doc/mscp.rst

    remove the checkpoint if it returns 0.

 **-s MIN_CHUNK_SIZE**
-   Specifies the minimum chunk size. **mscp** divides a file into chunks and copies the chunks in parallel.
+   Specifies the minimum chunk size. **mscp** divides a single file into chunks and copies the chunks in parallel.
+The default value is 67108864 (64MB).

 **-S MAX_CHUNK_SIZE**
    Specifies the maximum chunk size.
 The default is file size divided by